Lesson 5: Increasing Concurrency¶

 });

-expression, matching on the result
+A match expression, matching on the result parameter in the endOfMovement(…) signal, is used to

 determine the next state based on the result of the movement.
-The type of result
+The type of result is ValveStatus, which is an enum with five

-expression only provides logic for two of them, and an abort()
+values, but the match expression only provides logic for two of them, and an abort() for all the others.

-Step 5: Adding Missing Match Cases to ValveControllerImpl
+Step 5: Adding Missing Match Cases to ValveControllerImpl¶

-The solution to this error is to amend the match
+The solution to this error is to amend the match statement by adding the missing cases as follows:

 driver.endOfMovement(result : ValveDriver.ValveStatus) = {